Consulting Project Team Structure: Roles & MBB Titles

 The most common mistake is thinking analysts only make slides.
 Slides matter, but the real junior role is to build a fact base the team can trust.
 If you talk as if junior consultants are passive, your fit stories will sound detached from real consulting work.

 Another mistake is assuming partners do the analysis.
-Senior leaders shape direction, challenge the logic, and manage trust with the client, but the team still has to build the evidence.
+Senior leaders shape direction, challenge the logic, sell new work, and manage trust with the client, but the team still has to build the evidence.
+With a partner spread across several engagements at once, the day-to-day analytical ownership sits squarely with the junior team.
 In a case interview, this shows up when candidates wait for the interviewer to lead instead of owning the next analytical step.

 BCG's interview process guidance highlights signals such as collaboration, curiosity, creative thinking, integrity, and drive.
 That is why behavioral interview consulting prep should include stories about ownership, feedback, ambiguity, and communication.
 If your examples are vague, the PEI and fit interview workbook is more useful than another hierarchy chart.

-Road to Offer is most useful when you treat the hierarchy as a behavior map.
+Treat the hierarchy as a behavior map, not a quiz.
 On a real project, a junior consultant does not win by naming the partner, principal, and manager correctly.
-They win by taking a broad client prompt, breaking it into workstreams, finding the facts, and communicating the answer upward.
+They win by taking a broad client prompt, breaking it into workstreams, finding the facts, calculating carefully, and communicating the answer upward.

-The case interview prep guide can give you the broader prep sequence, but the core move here is narrower: stop memorizing the org chart and practice the job behavior behind it.
+The case interview prep guide lays out the broader prep sequence, and if you are still deciding whether the career fits, how to get into consulting covers the path in.
+The core move here is narrower than any of those: stop memorizing the org chart and practice the job behavior behind it.

 Frequently asked questions